Rule 8.1 Dealing Disclosure (H - GuruFocus.com

 e.g. offeror, offeree, person acting in concert with the offeror/offeree (specify name of offeror/offeree)

-Person acting in concert with the offeree (namely, a director of the offeree)
+Person acting in concert with the offeree (namely, a spouse of a director of the offeree)

 |